illdynamics/qonqrete/doc/QUICKSTART.md

 -   **`config.yaml`**:
     -   `cheqpoint`: Sets the default behavior. `true` for user-gated mode, `false` for autonomous.
 Can be overridden with `--user` or `--auto`.
     -   `auto_cycle_limit`: Set the maximum number of cycles for auto-mode.
     -   `agents`: Change the AI models for each agent.
+You can also set the provider to `local` for agents that do not use AI.
     -   `mode`: Set the default operational mode for agent personas (e.g., `program`, `enterprise`, `security`, `performance`, `innovative`).
     -   `briq_sensitivity`: Set the default task breakdown granularity (0=atomic, 9=monolithic).
 -   **`pipeline_config.yaml`**: